It's Free!

 The Olympic Sport of Table Tennis (commonly called ping-ping) is played by hundreds of millions of people worldwide, and is the second largest participation sport in the world after soccer.
 The International Table Tennis Federation (ITTF) is the world governing body, with over 200 member nations.
 USA Table Tennis (USATT) is the governing body for table tennis in the U.S., with over 8000 members, 300 clubs, 300 annual sanctioned tournaments, a bi-monthly magazine, and a national rating/ranking system.

 Larry started playing in 1976, when he was 16, and began coaching before he turned 20.
-After graduating in 1985 from University of Maryland with a bachelor's in math (he later went back and got a master's in journalism), he went to the Olympic Training Center in Colorado Springs for five years where he was at various times the manager, director, and assistant coach for table tennis.
-During those years he worked with many of the best players in the U.S. as well as Chinese Coaches Cheng Yinghua, Jack Huang, Li Henan, and Liquo Ai.
+After graduating in 1985 from University of Maryland with a bachelor's in math and minors in chemistry and computer science (he later went back and got a master's in journalism), he went to the Olympic Training Center in Colorado Springs for five years where he was at various times the manager, director, and coach for table tennis.
+During those years he worked with many of the best players in the U.S., as well as Chinese Coaches Cheng Yinghua, Jack Huang, Li Henan, Liguo Ai, Li Zhenshi, and Li Zhang.

-As a player, his highest ranking was USA #18.
-At the College Nationals, he's won Men's Doubles once and Teams twice.
+As a player, his highest ranking was USA #18 (out of about 8000 ranked players).
+He's beaten members of the Canadian, Nigerian, Philippine, and Israeli National Men's Teams, and won 16 Open Singles titles.
 He's been state champion for Maryland, North Carolina, and Colorado.
-Though he normally plays with sponge, at the U.S. Open or Nationals, he's won hardbat singles twice, hardbat doubles 13 times, and over 40 hardbat five times.
-At tournaments, when he's not coaching, he takes on challenges . . . often with a clipboard as a racket.
-(See his website.)
+At the College Nationals, he won Men's Doubles once and Teams twice, and made the quarterfinals of singles.
+Though he normally plays with sponge, he's been the U.S. Open or National Champion for hardbat singles twice, hardbat doubles 14 times, and over 40 hardbat singles eight times - the latter most recently in 2021, where he also won Over 60 Hardbat.
+At tournaments, when he's not coaching, he takes on challenges . . . often with a clipboard as a racket, where he used to be 2100 level.